lunitaire/skullbytes.com/README.md

-# skullbytes.com
+# skullbytes
-Website for Skullbytes.com
+Skullbytes is a comic.
+This is a Grawlix CMS theme created for the skullbytes comic based on indotherm.